MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/freopen-s-wfreopen-s.md

 ### Parameters

 *`stream`*\
-An out parameter that points to the reopened stream when the function returns.
+An out parameter that will point to the reopened stream when the function returns.

 *`fileName`*\
 Path of the file to reopen.